top of page

 ambassade.png

-* Open for applications *
+* Scheme currently closed to applications *

-Dr Giaime Lazzari (Trinity College Dublin)
+Dr Lucille Raynal (University College Dublin)

 Lauréate de Bourse Adeffi / Ambassade de France « Début de carrière » 2025–2026